cogdog/truwriter/README.md

 ## What is this?

-This Wordpress Theme powers [TRU Writer](http://splot.ca/writer/); a site that allows people to publish their writing, including media content, without needing to login or understand the backend of  Wordpress.
+This Wordpress Theme powers [TRU Writer](http://splot.ca/writer/); a site that allows people to publish their writing, including rich media content, without needing to login or understand the backend of Wordpress.

-Once installed the TRU Writer theme allows individuals to generate content online using an editor interface inside their browser.
+Once installed the TRU Writer theme allows individuals to generate content online using an rich text editor interface.
 Writers can also add content by cutting and then pasting into the editor from word-processing software such as MS Word or Google Docs, carrying forward most structural formatting (here's an example of a post [created by using the copy/paste function (cmd/ctrl + V) from a Word document](http://splot.ca/writer/2014/101).

 Because it requires no login or CMS knowledge, TRU writer is great for projects where multiple people are contributing or for classroom applications where many individuals need to publish content on the same site.
 It focuses on the writing rather than Wordpress (not that we do not love you, Wordpress!)